SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_Basic_SDN_Controller.md

 ### Initialization

 1. Create the SDN element with the desired name and set its state to "Active"

-2. Upload or create the Connection and Disconnection scripts.
+1. Upload or create the Connection and Disconnection scripts.
 The SDN controller can handle one script for each activity.
 Specify their names on the **SDN Controller General page**.

+   > [!IMPORTANT]
-3.  - **IMPORTANT:** These scripts need to be tailored to the environment where your controller will reside.
+   > These scripts need to be tailored to the environment where your controller will reside.
 They need to be modified according to the used elements.
 This applies to the Metadata Editor as well as the SDN Connection Action Script.

-4. Define which parameters will be used to connect the different elements.
+1. Define which parameters will be used to connect the different elements.

-5. For each parameter, create a profile in the Profiles module.
+1. For each parameter, create a profile in the Profiles module.
 Only the parameter must be included in this profile; the definitions and instances can be empty.

 ### Redundancy